ALGAE Archive Login Register My Manuscripts

 Research reports often omit important information.
 Therefore, reporting guidelines have been developed for various study designs, which some journals may require authors to follow.
 It is recommended that authors also refer to the reporting guidelines applicable to their specific research design.
 The EQUATOR Network (http://www.equator-network.org/home/) is a reliable source of reporting guidelines.

-5. Submission and peer review process
+5. Submission and Peer Review Process

 1) Submission